Monday, February 12, 2024

 “Stop playing games with me.
 You know who.”

-“All I know is that you spend more time in the “Oval Office” than any ten-year-old I know, Jason.
-So come out, now!
+“All I know is you spend more time in the 'Oval Office' than any other ten-year-old, Jason.
+So come out, now!"

 “All right, Mom.
 I’m coming,” I muttered.